 Film locations in the Peak District

 The beautiful rugged moors, edges and dams in the Peak District have inspired authors and filmmakers to set their stories here for generations.
 Great classics, including Charlotte Bronte’s Jane Eyre and Jane Austen’s Pride and Prejudice were either fully or partially set on the moors or inspired by one of the stately homes, such as Chatsworth House or Haddon Hall.
-It’s not just the classics that have employed the Peak District as a backdrop for stories, remote location have brought filmmakers with darker tales to tell as well.
+It’s not just the classics that have employed the Peak District as a backdrop for stories, remote locations have brought filmmakers with darker tales to tell as well.

 If you want to experience some of this awe and wonder then a visit to Derbyshire could include one or more of the fantastic historic properties the county has to offer.